wineslab/colosseum-near-rt-ric/README.md

 ### setup-scripts directory

 The `setup-scripts` directory contains scripts to initialize the near-real-time RIC on Colosseum.
 - `import-base-images.sh`: script to import the base Docker images needed to build the RIC Docker containers.
-These images are provided as part of the XXX Colosseum LXC container.
+These images are provided as part of the `coloran-near-rt-ric` Colosseum LXC container.
 - `setup-lib.sh`: contains the IP addresses and ports used by the Docker containers of this repository.
 This script has been adapted from [here](https://gitlab.flux.utah.edu/johnsond/ric-profile/-/blob/master/setup-lib.sh)
 - `setup-ric.sh`: script to build, configure, and start the near-real-time RIC containers of this repository (namely, `db`, `e2mgr`, `e2rtmansim`, `e2term`).
 The network interface the RIC listens to for connections (e.g., the `col0` interface in Colosseum) is passed as argument.
 This script has been adapted from [here](https://gitlab.flux.utah.edu/johnsond/ric-profile/-/blob/master/setup-ric.sh)
 - `start-ric-arena.sh`: script to start the near-real-time RIC on external testbeds, e.g., on the [Arena platform](https://ece.northeastern.edu/wineslab/arena.php)